LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 <img style="width:600px" src="img/dialogflow/vendor.png">

-Fig.2.1.1 Showing the configuration that needed to be filled in order to
+Fig.2.1.1 Showing the configuration that needed to be filled

 In order to complete the configuration you have to provide following credential information: